Haocun/group/_pages/research.md

   - image_path: /assets/images/gw_feat2.jpg
     alt: "placeholder image 2"
     title: "Quantum Sensing for Fundamental Physics"
     excerpt: 'From enhancing the sensitivity of gravitational-wave detectors to probing the interface between quantum mechanics and gravity, and extending to the search for dark matter, quantum sensing plays a crucial role in unlocking new frontiers in fundamental physics.
-These approaches employ unique quantum tools—such as squeezing, entanglement, and photon counting—to achieve unprecedented instrumental sensitivity, paving the way toward addressing fundamental challenges, such as reconciling quantum mechanics with general relativity.'
+These approaches employ unique quantum tools — including squeezing, entanglement, and photon counting — to achieve unprecedented instrumental sensitivity, paving the way toward addressing fundamental challenges, such as reconciling quantum mechanics with general relativity.'
     url: "#test-link"
     btn_label: "Learn More"
     btn_class: "btn--primary"